 - Yungus valley (Amazonian lowlands) – These areas include Chulumani, Sorata, and Coroico.
 The weather is warm and humid, but cool, refreshing breezes keep temperatures tolerable.

-How Safe is Bolivia?
+How Safe Is Bolivia?

-What Should I Take To Bolivia?
+What Should I Take to Bolivia?

 Here are some essential items to consider for your trip to Bolivia: